Kuwait Police

 The Kuwait Police (شرطة الكويت) is the national police force of the State of Kuwait.
 It is an agency of the Ministry of Interior of Kuwait, which maintains the national security envelope, defense of land border, coastal and the rule of law in Kuwait.
 The Kuwait Police Agency was established in 1938 by Ahmad Al-Jaber Al-Sabah as the Directorate of Public Security Force.

-History since 1938
+History

-Directorate of Public Security Force, Directorate of Police and Kuwait Army ( 1938-1962 )
+Directorate of Public Security Force and Directorate of Police (1938-1962)

 The Kuwait Army split from the Directorate of Public Security Force in 1953; subsequently, the latter merged with Directorate of Police to form Directorate of Public Security and Police in 1959; following the demolition of the defensive wall of Kuwait in 1957; which later formed the Kuwait Ministry of Interior including the Kuwait Police with the enacting of the first cabinet of ministers in the Government of Kuwait on January 17, 1962.